jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-deployment-methods.md

 <center>{{< figure src="/images/travis-github-repos-selection.png" caption="TODO" alt="Screenshot of GitHub Travis Repository Authorisation" >}}</center>

-TODO After this stage, landing page https://travis-ci.com/account/repositories
+Your dashboard will have the two repositories displayed on the screen.

+### Back to GitHub

+The next step is required to permit Travis to push the built project to our GitHub Pages repo.
+We need to generate a secret with the permissions that Travis requires and keep it aside for the Travis config file later.

+Navigate to the [GitHub Personal Access Tokens](https://github.com/settings/tokens) page and click on `Generate new token`.

+You'll come across a page asking for the name of the token being created.
+It doesn't matter what you call it, but it may be useful to link it back to what it is being used for.
+You're also going to want to select the `repo` checkbox as done so below.
+After this you don't need to provide any more permissions to the token.
+Scroll down to the end of the page and click `Generate token`.

+<center>{{< figure src="/images/travis-github-pat.png" caption="TODO" alt="Screenshot of GitHub Personal Access Token Creation - repos is checked" >}}</center>

+The token's secret will display on the next screen. **Make sure you copy it** and place it somewhere you can refer back to it later such as a text editor like Notepad - we'll need it again in the next section.

+<center>{{< figure src="/images/travis-github-pat-created.png" caption="TODO" alt="Screenshot of GitHub Personal Access Token Creation - token complete" >}}</center>

 ## TravisCI Configuration

 Once we have our Travis account set up, we need to add in a [configuration file](https://docs.travis-ci.com/user/tutorial/) that Travis will read from to determine what steps we'd like it to perform.

 In our source code repository (`jdheyburn.co.uk` in my case) we want to create a file at the root directory and call it `.travis.yml`.
-See below for an example of how I configured mine
+See below for an example of how I configured mine.

 {{< gist jdheyburn 073bd6d4cb9284774e7e7feee093d86f >}}